kgroveshok/z80-homebrew/DEV-DIARY.md

+* TODO Add support for 2-3 file handles
+* TODO Add support for bank numbers in file names

 * TODO Add keyboard macros mapped to key code (mainly for f keys)
 * TODO Add a word that defines the macro record hotkey